CATEGORIES

 cast Teflon).

-Sonic Art's conductor design is
+Sonic Art's Interconnect conductor design

-their cable is 6N or 7N should be asked to supply a laboratory report showing
+core.
+Anyone who tells you their cable is 6N or 7N should be asked to

-the purity grade and how they tested for it!
-Even the Military & Aerospace
+supply a laboratory report showing the purity grade and how they tested for it!

-industries test only to a provable 99.99% purity, their testing includes
+Even the Military & Aerospace industries test only to a provable 99.99%

-checking for trace elements, terms like “oxygen free” are more a gimmick than a
+purity, their testing includes checking for trace elements, terms like “oxygen

-real measure of metal purity.
+free” are more a gimmick than a real measure of metal purity.

 Plating of copper base wires is a very expensive